mlayerprotocol/go-borshgen/README.md

 See sample usage in in **tests/testhelper.go**

 - Add ``` //go:generate borshgen -tag=msg -fallback=json ``` comment over all structs that require code generation
-- Add relevant tags
+- Add the relevant tags
-- Attach custom Parsers for unsupported types (see table of below)
+- Attach custom Parsers for unsupported types (see table of supported tags below)
 - Run generator ``` borshgen -<input file or directory> ```
 -

 ### Examples/How to Test
-1. Run the Generator tests in **borshgen_test.go** file within the root directory.
+1. Run the generator tests in **borshgen_test.go** file within the root directory.
 This will generate the helper methods within **tests** directory.
 2. Run all the tests within **tests/e2e_test.go**